the fresh films reviews

 Review

-Not much is more difficult than to make valid satire without the luxury of temporal distance, and not much is more difficult than combining satire and comedy into an amalgamation of intelligent and entertaining art.
+Not much is more difficult than making valid satire without the luxury of temporal distance, and not much is more difficult than combining satire and comedy into an amalgamation of intelligent and entertaining art.
 With The Great Dictator, his first sound film, Charlie Chaplin succeeded on both those accounts, just as WWII was breaking out in Europe and Hitler revealed himself to be the madman the pessimists had prophesied.
 With its large budget and wonderful sets, The Great Dictator has grandeur and panache, but as always with Chaplin’s films, it’s the little man and his girl who are the emotional focal point.
-And although he technically had left his Tramp character behind, the Jewish barber we meet in this film retains most of his characteristics.
+And although Chaplin technically had left his Tramp character behind, the Jewish barber we meet in this film retains most of his characteristics.
 Again the theme is the little man’s heroic fight against injustice, only this time the injustice is more elaborate and emblematic, giving the filmmaker a lot more ammunition – so to speak – to work with.
 The picture goes from wonderful slapstick comedy via delightful absurdism to heartfelt humanism.
 And it never feels forced, conceited or dull.
-A true triumph in moviemaking and ethics.
-A film of eternal relevance, sadly.
+A true triumph of moviemaking and ethics.
+And, sadly, also a film of eternal relevance.

 Copyright © 12.10.2024 Fredrik Gunerius Fevang